Mexico to reduce maximum working hours [Updated]

 Currently, employees are permitted to work up to nine overtime hours per week (up to three hours per day and up to three times per week), which is paid at double wages.
 Any overtime exceeding nine hours per week is currently paid at triple wages.

-Given the proposed reduction in weekly maximum working hours, the government is proposing the following changes:
+Given the gradual reduction in weekly maximum working hours, the following changes are expected to be made to the current overtime rules:

-• Employees will be permitted to work up to 12 double-paid overtime hours per week on a voluntary basis (up to four hours per day and up to four days per week).
+Employees will be permitted to work up to 12 double-paid overtime hours per week (up to four hours per day and up to four days per week).

-• A new limit of four hours per week shall apply to any triple-paid overtime exceeding the above-mentioned voluntary overtime hours.
+A new limit of four hours per week shall apply to any triple-paid overtime exceeding the above-mentioned double-paid overtime hours.

-• The combined total of regular and overtime hours may not exceed 12 hours per day.
+Employees may only work up to a combined total of regular and overtime (whether double-paid or triple-paid) hours of 12 hours per day.

 Employer action: PREPARE TO ACT

-It is essential that employers start identifying potential effects of the proposed reform on productivity and staffing, as well as solutions to mitigate such effects.
+It is essential that employers identify potential effects of the reform on productivity and staffing, as well as solutions to mitigate such effects.
 In cases where it is necessary for workers to work beyond the maximum working hours, the additional costs associated with overtime pay, the maximum overtime allowed, and prohibitions on labor exploitation, such as forced labor, must be considered.

 In collaboration with Jorge De Presno, David Puente Tostado and Luis Alvarez of Basham, Ringe y Correa S.C.